ruidi-huang/Inventory-Tracking-App/README.md

 This is an inventory tracking web application that satisfies basic CRUD Functionality and ability to Push a button export product data to a CSV.

-Written in Python using [Django](https://www.djangoproject.com/) Framework.
+Backend is written in Python using [Django](https://www.djangoproject.com/) Framework.
 Frontend is developed using [this](https://github.com/KenBroTech/Bootstrap-Dashboard-Interface-Design) template and [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/theming/) Framework.

 ## If you encountered any problems while trying to run the app, please reach out to me at [ruidih2@illinois.edu](mailto:ruidih2@illinois.edu)